Skip to footer content

 Comparing SortedList with Dictionary and List

-• SortedList vs. Dictionary: SortedList is slower for insertions than Dictionary due to its sorting mechanism.
+• SortedList vs. Dictionary: SortedList is slower for insertions compared to Dictionary due to sorting overhead.

 Integration with IronPDF for PDF Export